Youssef-Hassane/Weather-Journal-App/README.md

 Hi there,

-So here please watch the below video so that know how to use/run this project
+Please watch the below video in order to know how to use/run this project

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/dWVkaa-pMlo/0.jpg)](https://www.youtube.com/watch?v=dWVkaa-pMlo)